fa7i3/MechaCar_Statistical_Analysis/README.md

 * According to our results above, the Adjusted R-Squared value is 0.68 and the Multiple R-squared value is 0.71.
 This shows a positive relationship and this linear model can effectively predict mpg of MechaCar prototypes.

 # Summary Statistics on Suspension Coils
-The summary statistics was calculated for the pounds per square ich of suspension coils for the manufacturig lots.
+The summary statistics was calculated for the pounds per square inch of suspension coils for the manufacturing lots.

 * The design specifications for the MechaCar suspension coils require that the variance of the suspension coils must not exceed 100 pounds per square inch.
 According to the total_summary dataframe below, the variance is 62.29 PSI which meets the required specification.